organisciak/dissertation/document/4_posterior_objective.md

 This chapter approaches a crucial problem: disambiguating the influence of unreliable annotators from natural uncertainty in multi-worker aggregation.[^ASISTcite]

 [^ASISTcite]: A version of this chapter was previously published at ASIS&T 2012, with co-authors Miles Efron, Katrina Fenlon, and Megan Senseney [@organisciak_evaluating_2012].
+Copyright retained by authors.

 This goal is pursued for tasks with an expected truth -- that is, objective tasks.
 However, a key assumption is made: that of a negotiated "ground truth" over an objective one.